Neighbour Day 2018

 What you can do

-You could simply say g'day to your neighbour and have a chat over the fence, or invite your neighbour for a cup of tea.
+You could simply say hello to your neighbour and have a chat over the fence, or invite your neighbour over for a cup of tea.

-If you'd prefer, you could arrange a larger social gathering, like a BBQ, afternoon tea, lunch, street party or a picnic in a local park.
+You could even arrange a larger social gathering, like a BBQ, afternoon tea, lunch, street party or a picnic in a local park.

 Don't forget to register your event on the Neighbour Day website to receive your free Neighbour Day e-kit, including posters, invitations, calling cards, nametags and other useful items.

 Do you have neighbours who are over 60 years of age or have a disability?
 You could be of great service to them by collecting their general waste items which are too large for the general refuse bin, and transporting the waste to a Council resource recovery centre.

 Harmony Day celebrates Australia’s cultural diversity.
 It’s about inclusiveness, respect and a sense of belonging for everyone.
 Take a moment to chat to your neighbours about their heritage or invite your local community to an event and ask them to bring a plate of food from a different country.
 Don’t forget to register your event on the Harmony Day website.